schwartzmx/gremtune/examples/README.md

 # Examples

-The provided exampled needs a germlin-server as counterpart.
-They can be either a local one or a CosmosDB running on Azure.
+The provided examples needs a gremlin-server as counterpart.
+The counterpart can either be a local one, e.g. gremlin-server, or a CosmosDB running on Azure.

 ## Against Local Gremlin-Server